“The body heals with play, the mind heals with laughter, and the spirit heals with joy.” -Buddhist Proverb

 In 2022, the first Children’s Center was created in the Gisenyi Hospital near the Democratic Republic of Congo border in Rwanda.
 Head Pediatric Nurse Hyacinth Uwamariya said, “Since the start of this project, there have been changes in the behavior of the children which clearly shows that this room helps them not feel alone.
 It gives them a place to play, read, talk and have fun which makes them recover faster.”

-So far, Children Centers have been created in Masaka, Gisenyi, Musanze and Kibogora district hospitals in Rwanda and Karanda mission hospital in Zimbabwe.
+So far, Children Centers have been created in Gisenyi, Masaka, Musanze, Kibogora and Rwinkwavu district hospitals in Rwanda and Karanda mission hospital in Zimbabwe.

-At the Ruhengeri District Hospital there was NO available space for a Children Center due to overcrowding in the pediatric ward.
-Project Life and Agati decided to try to transform an old shipping container on the hospital grounds.
-With a lot of love, paint and hard work a window was made, furniture was built, shelves were filled and a beautiful Children’s Center was created.
+At Ruhengeri District Hospital there was NO available space for a Children Center due to overcrowding in the pediatric ward.
+Project Life and our partner, Agati, decided to transform an old shipping container on the hospital grounds.
+With vision, dedication, collaboration and a great deal of heart, it transformed into a welcoming haven for children.
+Thank you Agati!

 BEFORE